prof-rossetti/intro-to-python/projects/freestyle/demo.md

   2. After the group scheduled to present before you starts to take questions, mentally prepare to start your demo.
 Make sure your screen is suitable to start sharing.
   3. During your designated demo time, deliver your presentation in front of the class.
 When you are finished, prepare to answer questions as moderated by the professor.

-> NOTE: students in different time zones who are not able to present during the designated Demo Day should pre-record their presentation via Zoom and share a link to the cloud recording with the professor at least one day in advance of the designated Demo Day.
+> NOTE: students in different time zones who are not able to present during the designated Demo Day should pre-record their presentation via Zoom and share the recording file(s) with the professor at least one day in advance of the designated Demo Day (see "Asynchronous Delivery" section).

+### Asynchronous Delivery

+If recording your presentation asynchronously:

+  1. Before your designated demo day, record your presentation via Zoom.
+  2. Before your designated demo day, upload the video file(s) or share them with the professor as instructed.
+  3. Sit back during demo day as the professor plays your prerecorded demo.
+Note the professor may play the video on a faster speed if the video is longer than desired.

 ## Evaluation